13 Stunning Photo Spots in Regensburg, Germany for Instagram

 3. View of Regensburg down Stadtamhof

 While you’re still on the north side of the river, head up Stadtamhof for another great view looking back at the city.
-You’ll get the charming foreground of the pastel buildings along the street, with the cathedral rising behind it.
+You’ll get the charming foreground of the colorful buildings along the street, with the cathedral rising behind it.
 We even lucked out with a festive Christmas tree right in the shot.
 If you want fewer cars in the background, you might have to wait a bit, but it’s worth the patience.

 Google Maps Location: Here